 Rail Transport Industry

-nCode software itself began in the rail industry in the 1980's so it is no surprise many companies in the design and operation of trains continue to derive benefits from the latest generation of nCode products.
+The brand history of nCode software began with use in the rail industry during the 1980’s.
+Rail transport companies such as RATP and Bombardier continue to derive benefits from the latest generation of nCode products.

+With nCode, problems can be identified before failure occurs, preventing serious derailments and accidents.
 Upfront design of train structures and bogies can be optimized for fatigue performance, thus saving weight and reducing energy required and damage to tracks.
-Operational measurements of strain and acceleration are taken on both train structures and tracks to predict failure and also assess damage.
-In this way, problems can be identified before they can cause failure and thus preventing serious derailments and accidents.
+Operational measurements of strain and acceleration are collected on both train structures and tracks to predict failure and also assess damage.

 With nCode software, rail transport engineers can:

 - Understand fatigue of railway components like wheels, bogies, axles, etc.

 - Understand field loading – how often are bumps seen, how many starts/stops per hour or mile, etc.

 - Ride quality analysis to understand the impact of ride and track harshness on the riders